w3c/wcag-act/act-rules-format.md

 Implementations (optional) {#implementation}
 --------------------------------

 An ACT Rule <em class="rfc2119">may</em> contain a list of implementations that are consistent with that rule.
-An [=implementation=] is an accessibility test methodology or test tool that can be used produce [=outcomes=] of an ACT Rule.
+An [=implementation=] is an accessibility test methodology or test tool that can be used to produce [=outcomes=] of an ACT Rule.

 An [=implementation=] consists of multiple [=implementation procedures=].
 The [=Implementation procedures=] are not required to have a one-to-one mapping to an ACT Rule.
 Mapping of an implementation to an ACT Rule is done by determining the set of implementation procedures with the highest consistency and coverage of that rule.
 Multiple implementation procedures can combine to map to a single ACT Rule, or a single implementation procedure can map to multiple ACT rules simultaneously.